dodona-edu/dodona-edu.github.io/nl/references/exercise-directory-structure/README.md

 # Exercise directory structure

-Inside an exercise repository, Dodona handles every directory containing a `config.json` file as a separate exercise: this can be a programming exercise or a reading task.
+Inside an exercise repository, Dodona handles every directory containing a `config.json` file as a separate learning activity: this can be a programming exercise or a reading activity.
 We expect this directory to have a specific structure:

 - **A `config.json` file**: this file contains the [exercise-specific configuration](/en/references/exercise-config).
 This configuration will be merged with all `dirconfig.json` files in the exercise's ancestor directories.
 You can always override config values set by a higher directory.
 - **An optional  `readme.md`, `readme.en.md` and/or `readme.nl.md` file:** The content of these files will be shown on the exercise info page.
 These files are meant to give extra context to teachers who might be interested in using this exercise in a course.
 If a localized file is available for a user's language (`readme.<lang>.md`) that will be shown instead of the generic `readme.md`.
 This is useful because `readme.md` is rendered and shown by GitHub in the exercise directory.
 We suggest creating a `readme.md` in the language of your target audience and optionally creating a translated `readme.nl.md` or `readme.en.md` file in the other language.
 Take a look at the [example exercises repository](https://github.com/dodona-edu/example-exercises) to see some examples on how to use these files.